0xROOTPLS/PhantomJIT/README.md

 ## Why It’s Unique

 PhantomJIT executes shellcode by emitting a JIT-compiled delegate via `System::Reflection::Emit`, directly jumping to the shellcode address with `calli`.
-This avoids threads, callbacks, APCs, and traditional API execution paths—using the .NET JIT engine itself as the runner.
+This avoids threads, callbacks, APCs, and traditional API execution paths; using the .NET JIT engine itself as the runner.

 ---